drowe67/codec2-dev/README_data.md

 ## API

-The data channel is part of the regular FreeDV API
+The data channel is part of the regular FreeDV API.

 ### Initialization